- Understanding Chronic Kidney Disease

 Your Role in At-Home Hemodialysis Treatment

-If the person you care for has chosen at-home hemodialysis, you’ll need to be there during the procedure every time.
-At-home hemodialysis can be done 3 to 6 times a week for 2 to 8 hours at a time, so make sure you can handle the commitment.
+If the person you care for has chosen at-home hemodialysis, you’ll need to be there during the procedure unless your loved one has been trained to do home hemodialysis on his or her own.
+At-home hemodialysis can be done 3 to 6 times a week for 2 to 8 hours at a time.
+If you’re partnering to help with treatment, make sure you can handle the commitment.

 Knowledge is key